 - Google Ads helps you maximise your return on investment (ROI) by showing your ads more often on days when Search traffic is higher.

-Why campaigns might cost more than their daily budget
+Why campaigns might cost more than their average daily budget

-How you’re charged when campaigns exceed their daily budget
+How you’re charged when campaigns exceed their average daily budget

-Up to two times your campaign's daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic – but not more than you spend on your campaigns each month.
-For campaigns where you pay for conversions, your daily costs may exceed 2 times your daily budget.
+Up to 2 times your campaign's average daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic — but not more than you spend on your campaigns each month.
+For campaigns where you pay for conversions, your daily costs may exceed 2 times your average daily budget.

-Note that sometimes your daily costs might exceed the cap of two times your daily budget.
-However, you'll still only be charged up to two times your daily budget.
-For example, if your daily budget is $10, and you've accumulated $23 in costs on a given day, you'll only be charged $20 per day.
+Note that sometimes your daily costs might exceed the cap of 2 times your average daily budget.
+However, you'll still only be charged up to 2 times your average daily budget.
+For example, if your average daily budget is US$10, and you've accumulated $23 in costs on a given day, you'll only be charged $20 per day.
 The remaining $3 is returned to you as an overdelivery credit, which you can see in your transaction history.